Exposing a fibre-based dual-readout calorimeter to a positron beam: Calorimeter response equalisation and calibration

-A first equalisation of the SiPMs was performed in the laboratory before the beam tests, by making use of an ultra-fast LED emitting at 420 nm.
+A first equalisation of the SiPMs was performed in the laboratory before the beam tests, by making use of an ultra fast LED emitting at 420 nm.
 The SiPM response was equalised by applying the same overvoltage and by tuning the amplifier settings.
 The procedure allowed to operate all SiPMs with about the same photon detection efficiency (PDE) and with signals equalised in amplitude.
 The SiPMs were operated with a voltage set at $+7\ \mathrm{V}$ over the breakdown voltage.
 Even if it is not a typical setting for a SiPM, it guarantees a stable PDE (against small temperature variations) and a multiplication factor in the avalanche region of the order of $0.5 \cdot 10^{6}$ per each detected photon.
 The spurious effects (i.e. dark count rate and crosstalk) have limited impact on the measurements.

 Calibration in \phe of the LG response is required in order to sum signals from different SiPMs and to correct for non-linearity due to the limited number of cells available in each detector, if needed.
-Figure~\ref{fig_spectrum} shows the typical spectra measured in the two gains by one SiPM connected to a scintillating fibre in response to 6 GeV electrons at the DESY test beam.
-The pedestal, the multi-photon spectrum and the ADC saturation are clearly visible for the HG plot.
+Figure~\ref{fig_spectrum} shows the typical spectra measured in the two gains by one SiPM connected to a scintillating fibre in response to positrons with an energy of 40 GeV.
+The pedestal, the multiphoton spectrum and the ADC saturation are clearly visible for the HG plot.
 The saturation is not affecting the measurement since the information is still available in the LG spectrum.
 The strategy used to calibrate both spectra in \phe was the following:

-\begin{itemize} \item The pedestal and the multi-photon were fitted with Gaussian functions.
-The results were used to convert the ADC channels in p.e. by using the mean value of the pedestal and the average peak-to-peak distance obtained by fitting three consecutive peaks (Figure~\ref{fig_calibration}(a)). \item The HG values, converted in \phe, were plotted against those of the ADC counts of the LG channel (\Figure~\ref{fig_calibration}(b)).
-The points in the plot exceeding 125 \phe were not considered in the fit and the slope was used to extract the ADC-to-\phe conversion for the LG even if the multi-photon structure was not accessible in this regime.
+\begin{itemize} \item The pedestal and the multiphoton distribution were fitted with Gaussian functions.
+The results were used to convert the ADC channels in p.e. by using the mean value of the pedestal and the average peak-to-peak separation obtained by fitting three consecutive peaks (Figure~\ref{fig_calibration}(a)). \item The HG values, converted in \phe, were plotted against those of the ADC counts of the LG channel (\Figure~\ref{fig_calibration}(b)).
+The points in the plot exceeding 125 \phe were not considered in the fit and the slope was used to extract the ADC-to-\phe conversion for the LG even if the multiphoton structure was not accessible in this regime.
 The typical conversion factor was about 1 \phe/ADC count with uncertainties of the order of 0.1\%. \end{itemize}